Welcome

 Immigration Evaluations

 I am a bilingual (English/Spanish) licensed psychotherapist and qualified supervisor as per Florida State regulations.
-I have over 37 years of experience in the mental health field.
-I possess extensive multicultural competence and expertise in conducting evaluations and providing treatment.
+I have over 33 years of experience in the mental health field and have multicultural competence.
+I have extensive experience in conducting evaluations and providing treatment.

-Our office specializes in Immigration Mental Health Evaluations, including assessments for the Extreme Hardship Waiver (601 & 601-A), VAWA, U Visa, T Visa, Cancellation of Removal, and Political Asylum Cases.
+Our office specializes in Immigration Mental Health Evaluations.
+We conduct assessments for the Extreme Hardship Waiver (601 & 601-A,) VAWA, U Visa, T Visa, Cancellation of Removal, and Political Asylum Cases.
+Clients are assessed in-person at our office or online via a HIPAA compliant platform.

 Nosotros Hablamos Español.
 Estamos abiertos todos los dias encluidos los fines de semana.
 Tambien hacemose evaluaciones en linea por telesalud (online telehealth.)